oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 **Incorrect way of writing the above query:**

-Sometimes, you can easily make a very common mistake when writing the above query:
+Sometimes, you can easily make a very common mistake when writing the above query.
+Copy and paste into SQL statement box and hit 'Execute.'

 **Query 2 b:**
 ```